Kelly Loeffler: Political donations

-United States Senator from Georgia (2020 - 2021)
+United States senator from Georgia (2020–2021)

 Appointment

 Loeffler considered seeking the Republican nomination in the 2014 United States Senate election in Georgia but ultimately passed on the race because of Intercontinental Exchange's pending acquisition of the New York Stock Exchange.

 On August 28, 2019, sitting Georgia senator Johnny Isakson announced that he would resign at the end of the year, citing health reasons.
 On December 4, 2019, in accordance with Georgia law, Governor Kemp appointed Loeffler to fill Isakson's unexpired term until the next regularly scheduled statewide election in November 2020.
 Kemp traveled to Washington to explain why he wanted to appoint Loeffler instead of Trump's choice, Representative Doug Collins, who helped lead the House opposition to Trump's impeachment.
 The choice of Loeffler angered many Georgia conservatives who had supported Collins.

-On January 6, 2020, Loeffler was sworn into the Senate.
+On January 6, 2020, Loeffler was sworn in to the Senate.
 She became the second female to represent Georgia in the U.S. Senate.
-The first was Rebecca Latimer Felton, also the first female U.S. Senator, who served a symbolic one-day term in 1922.
-The appointment was valid until the runoff election scheduled for January 5, because no candidate in the November 2020 election received a majority of the vote.
+The first was Rebecca Latimer Felton, also the first female U.S. senator, who served a symbolic one-day term in 1922.
+The appointment was valid until the runoff election scheduled for January 5, 2021, because no candidate in the November 2020 election received a majority of the vote.